-- Report and write compelling news and feature stories for NCR's website and print edition as assigned by an NCR editor.
+- Report and write compelling news and feature stories for NCR's website and print edition.

-- Help maintain the NCR website under the supervision of the managing editor.
+- Help maintain the NCR website under the supervision of the news and managing editors.

-- Participate in the production of the biweekly newspaper, which includes writing news briefs and photo captions, and other duties assigned by the managing editor.
+- Participate in the production of the biweekly print edition, which includes writing news briefs and photo captions.

 Send a cover letter, a resumé and three writing samples to firstname.lastname@example.org.
 In the cover letter, explain how you learned of this opportunity and why you think you would be a good fit for NCR.
 If selected for an interview, applicants will be asked to provide references and may also be asked to complete a paid writing assignment.

 About the Bertelsen Fellowship Program: